SportWizard/Dino-Run-Cheat/README.md

 # Dino-Run-Cheat
-The cheat will constantly taking screenshot, creating something similar to screen recording.
-The bot should work most of the time
+The cheat will constantly be taking screenshots, creating something similar to screen recording.
+The bot should work most of the time.
+It is best to run in the disconnect from the internet version.